arushia14/callie_smart_calculator/README.md

 # callie_smart_calculator
 A smart calculator made using Python, with Tkinter used for the front end.

+To try it out, clone the GitHub repository and run the calc.py file on your system.

 Here are some screenshots-

 ![image](https://user-images.githubusercontent.com/22867644/89656603-716a6880-d8e9-11ea-89ff-c123c8bb9411.png)